Monmouthshire: Media, the arts and local history

 Monmouthshire has three local newspapers, the Abergavenny Chronicle, the Forest of Dean and Wye Valley Review and the Monmouthshire Beacon.
 All are published by Tindle, a regional media group.
 Digital reporting is provided by the Monmouthshire Free Press Series.
 Sunshine Radio (Herefordshire and Monmouthshire) is the only local radio station, although it is based in Hereford.
 Rockfield Studios is a major residential recording studio which has seen bands and artists such as Coldplay, Oasis and the Manic Street Preachers record material.
 Queen recorded most of "Bohemian Rhapsody" at Rockfield in 1975.

 There are two theatres in Monmouthshire, the Borough Theatre in Abergavenny, and the Savoy Theatre, Monmouth.
 Operated by a charitable trust, the Savoy claims to be the oldest theatre in Wales.
 Museums of local life are located at Abergavenny, Chepstow, Usk and Monmouth.
-During the closure of the Monmouth museum in 2020-2021 in the COVID-19 pandemic, the council announced that the museum would not re-open and that its collections, including an important assemblage of memorabilia related to Horatio Nelson, 1st Viscount Nelson donated to the town by Georgiana, Lady Llangattock, would be relocated to the Shire Hall.
+During the closure of the Monmouth museum in 2020–2021 in the COVID-19 pandemic, the council announced that the museum would not re-open and that its collections, including an important assemblage of memorabilia related to Admiral Lord Nelson donated to the town by Georgiana, Lady Llangattock, would be relocated to the Shire Hall.
 The museum's Market Hall site would be redeveloped for commercial use.
 The council intends to complete the transfer by 2027.
 The Monmouth Regimental Museum, located at Great Castle House in Monmouth, contains material related to the Royal Monmouthshire Royal Engineers.

 In 2012, the launch of Monmouthpedia, a project to use QRpedia QR codes to provide multilingual smart phone access to Wikipedia articles on notable subjects in the area, saw Monmouth described as the "world's first Wikipedia town".